 However, in certain areas, such as Vienna, children may first attend a new middle school (Neue Mittelschule) or German-style Gymnasium (allgemeinbildende höhere Schule).
 As with primary schools, secondary schools in Austria can be either public or private.

 State/public secondary schools in Austria

 Austria has around 1,200 public secondary schools and 72 private secondary schools that receive government support.
 In addition, there are 270 public academic high schools (and 81 private) as well as 335 public and 158 private vocational institutions.
-In 2017/2018, there were 207,898 secondary students in secondary schools and 143,544 in technical and vocational colleges.
+In 2020–2021, there were 216,036 secondary students in secondary schools and 116,759 in vocational schools.

 Secondary schools in Austria are split across two levels.
 As such, students will usually attend a general secondary school, which covers Years 5 to 7.
 After that, they can choose a general secondary school (Mittelschule) or an academic secondary school (AHS-Unterstufe) which might be specialized in grammar (Gymanisum), science (Realgymnasium), or economics (Wirtschaftskundlisches Realgynamiasum).
 These schools cover Years 8 to 12, but students can opt to transfer to a vocational/trade school from Year 9.

 Because the government subsidizes them, state secondary schools are free to attend.
 However, there are usually additional costs involved for materials or activities.
 Nevertheless, all public schools in Austria offer a good quality education.
 This is because the country invests heavily in its schooling.
 For example, in 2019, Austria spent US$15,477 per student at the secondary level, which was far above the OECD average of US$10,010.